Comcare v Banerji: Application of Freedom of Political Communication proportionality test

 In making their finding that the provisions did not create an unjustified burden on the implied freedom, the majority applied the legal test from Lange v ABC, as it was stated in Clubb v Edwards, earlier in 2019.
-This involved an inquiry as to; the law's effective burden on the freedom, the laws purpose, before an evaluation as to whether the law complied with a three-stage freedom of political communication proportionality test.
+This involved an inquiry as to the law's effective burden on the freedom and the law's purpose, before an evaluation as to whether the law complied with a three-stage freedom of political communication proportionality test.
 The court's findings were as follows: